exhesham/all_permutation_no_recurs/README.md

 Create an instance of the class `AllPermsNoRec` and call the method `next()` to get the next permutation.

-If all the permutations were generated, a null will be returned. in order to restart the generation, call the method `reset()`
+If all the permutations were generated, a null will be returned. in order to restart the generation, call the method `reset()`.

+* This code is thread safe using semaphore *

 # Algorithm
 1. calculate (n-1)!